lemonjuiceexe/traffic-simulator/README.md

 In the visualisation, the color of a vehicle indicates whether it has a green or a red light.
 A small arrowhead indicates the direction that the vehicle is going towards.

 CI is set up using GitHub Actions to run tests on every push and pull request to the `main` branch.
 The tests are written in vitest and can be run locally using `npm run test`.
+You can run `npm run test:coverage` to generate a coverage report.
 ## Bibliography
 [1] Rida, N., Ouadoud, M., Hasbi, A., & Chebli, S. (2018).
 Adaptive Traffic Light Control System Using Wireless Sensors Networks.
 2018 IEEE 5th International Congress on Information Science and Technology (CiSt). doi:10.1109/cist.2018.8596620